Joel Thompson Boone: Early life

 Boone was born in St. Clair, Pennsylvania, on August 29, 1889.
 He was a cousin several times removed to Daniel Boone.
 He attended Mercersburg Academy and graduated in June 1913 from Hahnemann Medical College in Philadelphia.
 The following year he was commissioned a lieutenant (junior grade) in the United States Naval Reserve.

+Haiti

 After attending the U.S. Naval Medical School in Washington, D.C., in the summer of 1915, he was commissioned in the Regular Navy and assigned to Marine artillery battalion of the Marine Expeditionary Force in Haiti until 1916.
+In 1915, Lieutenant (junior grade) Boone participated in the Battle of Fort Rivière as the medical officer of the 13th Marine Company, under the command of Captain Chandler Campbell.
+Boone, armed with his sidearm, led a party of six Marines into the fort, and by his own account, beat Major Smedley Butler's force as the first Americans inside.

 First World War

 When the United States declared war on Germany in April 1917, Boone was transferred to the battleship USS Wyoming and was promoted to lieutenant in June of the same year.
 He later served as a surgeon with the 6th Marine Regiment, which was part of the Army's 2nd Division while it was part of the American Expeditionary Force in France.
-On July 19, 1918, he displayed extraordinary heroism while treating casualties under fire.
+On July 19, 1918, during the Battle of Soissons, he displayed extraordinary heroism while treating casualties under fire.
 For this action he was later awarded the Medal of Honor.

 He was promoted to lieutenant commander in September 1918.